stone-lang/stone/docs/specs/Expressions.md

 Operators
 ---------

-### Comparison Operators

-Stone has the normal [infix](#infix) operators that you'd expect for equality, inequality, greater than, and less than.
 Note that Stone *requires* whitespace around infix operators.

+### Equality Operators

+Stone has the normal [infix](#infix) operators that you'd expect for equality and inequality.

 ~~~ stone
 TRUE == TRUE